letallbewell/Lorenz-System/README.md

 # Lorenz-System

-Illustration of the onset of chaos in the Lorez system of differential equations.
+Illustration of the onset of chaos in the Lorenz system of differential equations.

 # Theory